BadMagic100/Archipelago.MultiClient.Net.Analyzers/README.md

 an item might have multiple flag values set, such as `ItemFlags.Advancement | ItemFlags.Trap`.
 In such scenarios, a comparison like `item.Flags == ItemFlags.Advancement` does not capture the programmer's intent ("is this item a progression item").
 Instead, `HasFlag` should be used to perform the comparison. `ItemFlags.Filler` is exempt from this rule because it has the value 0 and `HasFlag(0)` always returns true.
+This analyzer also allows using bitwise AND (e.g. `(item.Flags & ItemFlags.Advancement) == ItemFlags.Advancement`) directly.

-This analyzer also offers a corresponding fix action "Use HasFlag" on offending comparisons that contain a constant on exactly one side of the comparison.
+This analyzer also offers a corresponding fix action "Use flag comparison" on offending comparisons that contain a constant on exactly one side of the comparison.
 These comparisons will be replaced with a matching `HasFlag` check.
+On older versions of .NET where `HasFlag` does not exist, a comparison using bitwise AND will be generated instead.

 **Incorrect Code:**